RMS: Property Management & Reservation Management System

 (i) any punitive, special, indirect or consequential loss or damages, any loss of production, loss of profit, loss of revenue, loss of contract, loss of or damage to goodwill or reputation, loss of claim,

-(ii) any inaccuracy relating to the (descriptive) information (including rates, availability and ratings) of the accommodation as provided by the Accommodation Provider,
+(ii) any inaccuracy relating to the (descriptive) information (including rates, availability and ratings) of the accommodation, products or services as provided by the Accommodation Provider,

 (iii) the services rendered or the products offered by the Accommodation Provider or other business partners,